Bandera Grassland Grass Fed Texas Bred

 Beef Ordering Info:

 Grass finishing is dependent on rainfall and forage growing seasons.
-We supplement with alfalfa hay during drought and dormant seasons to assure our cattle receive adequate nutrition.
-If you would like to reserve an order or be added to our email mailing list, please send an email to Debbie Davis.
+We supplement our heavy steers with alfalfa hay during drought and dormant seasons to assure they receive adequate nutrition.
+To reserve an order or be added to our email mailing list, please send an email to Debbie Davis.
 Please include your best contact telephone number and your city/town for meat delivery.
 Bandera Grassland beef is cow share orders intended for end user only.
 The packages will be stamped 'not for sale'.
 This beef is not intended for restaurant or retail resale.

 Bandera Grassland Grassfed longhorn beef is available for purchase in whole carcasses, sides, quarters and eighth carcasses.
 Whole carcass and sides are priced is $8.75 per pound.
 Side weights vary from 204 to 238 pounds, so the average price is $1933.75 per side.
 Quarter and eighth carcasses consisting of equal cuts from the fore and hindquarters are priced at $9.00 per pound.
 Quarters average 110 pounds each, so the quarter price will be around $990, and eighths average $495.
 Organ meats (liver, heart, kidney and tongue) are sold separately at $3.50 per pound.